 Moondark finally spoke.
-"Yes, definitely, good luck, young miss.
-Now, since the dagger is unlikely to cut your skin, and since you won't have any menstrual blood available for at least the next few hours – " At Xander's disgusted face, he shrugged. " – I need you to spit into the bowl.
-A real good one too.
+"Yes, good luck, young miss.
+Now, since the dagger is unlikely to cut your skin, and since you won't have any menstrual blood available for at least the next few hours –" At Xander's disgusted face, he shrugged. "– I need you to spit into the bowl.
+A really good one too.
 Try to get as much liquid into it as you can."

 Xander stared at the man, working his mouth to get a big mouthful of saliva.
 Then he hawked it into the bowl.

 "Excellent.
 Thanks."
 Moondark continued to stir the water with the dagger, all the while repeating several words in a language Xander didn't understand.
 The words faded from his memory almost as quickly as Xander heard them, which was very strange.
 Within a few seconds, the water became cloudy and red, then abruptly cleared.
 Moondark stared into the bowl, making odd sounds of "huh," and "hmmm" and occasionally muttering words like "odd" and "wait."
 After a few moments, the black magician fell back into his chair.
 He tossed the dagger into the bowl almost neglectfully.
 He started chuckling then, but it was a dark, unpleasant sound.
 Moondark eventually covered his face in his hands and rubbed at his eyes ineffectively.